makemeunsee/10ten-cli/README.md

 ## Limitations

 * Only word translation works so far, no kanji details lookup.
-* It takes minute for the app to init the DB, and it is done *on each run*, so it is not usable yet.
+* Output is not groomed

 ## License